Story: Parliament

 Adapting to change

 After a period of flux when MMP was introduced, some minor parties struggled to maintain their presence and there was a shift in voter support back towards the two major parties.
 Despite an expectation that government would be less decisive under MMP, New Zealand adapted well and stable government resulted.
 However, minority governments have needed the support of other parties for legislation.
-This has made the legislative process more complicated and has reduced the amount of legislation passed.
+This made the legislative process more complicated and reduced the amount of legislation passed.